Loganville, Georgia

 Loganville is a city in Walton and Gwinnett counties, Georgia, United States.
 The population was 16,516 as of 2023.
 Loganville is located about 36 mi east of Atlanta and is part of the Atlanta metropolitan area.

 History

 An early variant name was "Buncombe".
 It was then renamed after James Harvie Logan, an early settler.

+During the American Civil War Union cavalry passed through Loganville during an expedition known as Garrard's Cavalry Raid.
+The encounter is commemorated by a historical marker.

 The Georgia General Assembly incorporated Loganville as a town in 1887.

 Geography

 Loganville is in western Walton County, with the city limits extending west into southeastern Gwinnett County.
 U.S. Route 78 (Atlanta Highway) passes through the center of town, leading east 5 mi to Monroe, the Walton County seat, and west 32 mi to downtown Atlanta.
 Georgia State Route 20 leads northwest from Loganville 10 mi to Lawrenceville, the Gwinnett County seat, and southwest 15 mi to Conyers.
 Georgia State Route 81 leads northeast 16 mi to Winder and south 18 mi to Covington.

 According to the United States Census Bureau, Loganville has a total area of 19.1 km2, of which 19.0 km2 is land and 0.1 sqkm, or 0.60%, is water.
 It is about 36 mi from downtown Atlanta and is part of the Atlanta metropolitan area.